How To Get Scratches Out of Glasses: 7 Myths and What Actually Works

 Pair Eyewear's eyeglasses and boxes

 Many modern glasses are easily scratched, which can affect both your vision and your appearance.
 There are many methods recommended for how to get scratches out of glasses, but DIY fixes like using toothpaste, baking soda, metal, or furniture polish can do more harm than good.
-They might well remove the scratches, but they may also further damage your lenses or remove any anti-glare, UV, or blue-light coatings.
+They might well remove the scratches, but they may also further damage your lenses or remove anti-glare, UV, or blue-light coatings.

-Once you have your new pair, clean them correctly, treat them gently, and store them safely, so they can help you see well — and look great — for a long time.
+Once you have your new pair, clean them correctly, treat them gently, and store them safely so they can help you see well — and look great — for a long time.